Our school vision statement is, ‘Together we can Achieve More’. Our school has three core values of: respect, kindness and co-operation.

 - Make an appointment with the class teacher to discuss initial concerns.
 This may lead to an appointment with the SENCo.

 - What’s special about Highfield?
 We employ our own part-time Speech Therapist Elaine Dunn.
 Elaine works within our SEND team to provide observations, assessments, advice and also leads interventions such as ‘Word aware’ to support the development of vocabulary and confidence using language.
-We also employ a part-time CAMHs counsellor to work with children and families facing emotional difficulties.
+We are a Place2Be school, our Place2Be school councillor co-ordinates Place2Be (1:1 counselling) place2talk (pupil self nomination counselling) and Place2think (counselling for staff).

 If you are not happy that the concerns are being managed